dwkim78/ASTRiDE/README.md

 streak.detect()
 ```

 That's it!
-The above one-line command will do everything needed to detect streaks.
-Nevertheless, in order to detect streaks, the Streak instance does as follows:
+The above one-line command will do everything needed to detect streaks, which is:

   * Background removal
-    * We first remove background from the fits image.
+    * ASTRiDE first removes background from the fits image.
 The background map is derived using [Phoutils](http://photutils.readthedocs.org/en/latest/index.html).
 It calculates the map by sigma-clipping method within the box of the size "bkg_box_size".

   * Contour map
-    * Using the [scikit-image](http://scikit-image.org/), we derive the contour map of the fits image.
+    * Using the [scikit-image](http://scikit-image.org/), ASTRiDE derives the contour map of the fits image.
 The level of the contour is controlled by the "contour_threshold" value, such as: contour_threshold * background standard deviation (calculated when deriving the background map).
 Default "contour_threshold" is 3.
 The following images shows all the edges detected using the contour map.

     <div align="center">
     <img src="https://github.com/dwkim78/ASTRiDE/blob/master/astride/datasets/images/all_edges.png">